tmtsoftware/tcs-vslice-0.4/README.md

-Note: In order to test this project with the CSW Event Monitor, you will currently need to run the [icdwebserver](https://github.com/tmtsoftware/icd) on localhost and import a slightly modified version of the [TCS-Model-Files](https://github.com/tmt-icd/TCS-Model-Files) repositor (branch: `tcs-vslice-04-test`).
+Note: In order to test this project with the CSW Event Monitor, you will currently need to run the [icdwebserver](https://github.com/tmtsoftware/icd) on localhost and import a slightly modified version of the [TCS-Model-Files](https://github.com/tmt-icd/TCS-Model-Files) repository (branch: `tcs-vslice-04-test`).
 The branch has been modified to use the CSW altAzCoord type instead of separate parameters for alt and az, etc.
-The pk assembly provided here assumes the use of the altAzCoord type and posts events using it.
+The assemblies provided here assumes the use of the altAzCoord type and posts events using it.

 ## Dependencies